1812 Homestead Farm and Museum

-The 1812 Homestead Farm and Museum, sometimes known as the 1812 Homestead or the 1812 Homestead Inn, is a historic house located in Willsboro, New York, that currently operates as a living history museum.
+The 1812 Homestead Farm and Museum, sometimes known as the 1812 Homestead or the 1812 Homestead Inn, is a historic house located near long pond in Willsboro, New York, occupying 130acres that currently operates as a living history museum.

 Originally constructed in 1813 as an inn, the homestead now offers tours and programming allowing the visitors to experience what life was like at that time and educates visitors on 19th-century heritage.
+The old barn got burnt in August 2016, and a new one got built in 2017.
 It is also the current home of the Burt School, which was originally located in Essex.